PockyBum522/CollectionConfig.net/README.md

 # Goal

-The purpose of this project is that you should be able to do this:

-namespace CollectionConfig.net.Interfaces
+IT READS!!

+Currently only supports CSV.
+To use, reference the library and then:

+Set up an interface such as:

+    /// <summary>
+    /// Example person model, used for testing
+    /// </summary>
+    public interface IExamplePerson
     {
-    public interface IConfigurationExample
-    {
+        string Name { get; set; }
+        int Age { get; set; }
+        double MilesRun { get; set; }
-        public IList<PersonConfiguration> MyListOfPeople { get; set; }
+        string PetsName { get; set; }
     }
-}

-namespace CollectionConfig.net.Models
-{
-    public class PersonConfiguration
-    {
-        public string Name { get; set; }
-        public int Age { get; set; }
-    }
-}

-and then this:
+Then set up a ExamplePersonList.csv file such as:

+    Name,Age,MilesRun,PetsName
+    David,32,3.15,Whiskey
+    Alyssa,26,2.12,Maxx
+    Robin,28,1.23,Snuggles
+    Dyamond,31,2.23,Trixie

+Then to use it, you simply:

-var myConfig =
+    var myList =
-            new CollectionConfigurationBuilder<IConfigurationExample>()
+            new CollectionConfigurationBuilder<IList<IExamplePerson>>()
-                .UseCsvFile(@"C:\Users\Public\Documents\MyConfig.csv")
+                .UseCsvFile(ExamplePersonListCsvPath)
                 .Build();

-And then this:

-    Console.WriteLine(
-        myConfig.MyListOfPeople[0].Name);

-    Which should read the current first value out of the file on disk and display it in the console

-And also this:

-    myConfig.MyListOfPeople.Add(new PersonConfiguration("Ted", 34));

-    Which should immediately update the config file on disk to have another entry of "New value"
+        var result = myList[0].Name;

+        result.Should().Be("David");